apache/accumulo-website/_docs-2/administration/upgrading.md

 * The API for [creating Accumulo clients]({% durl getting-started/clients#creating-an-accumulo-client %}) has changed in 2.0.
   * The old API using [ZooKeeeperInstance], [Connector], [Instance], and [ClientConfiguration] has been deprecated.
   * [Connector] objects can be created from an [AccumuloClient] object using [Connector.from()]
+* Accumulo's [MapReduce API]({% durl development/mapreduce %}) has changed in 2.0.
+  * A new API has been introduced in the `org.apache.accumulo.hadoop` package of the `accumulo-hadoop-mapreduce` jar.
+  * The old API in the `org.apache.accumulo.core.client` package of the `accumulo-core` has been deprecated and will eventually be removed.
+  * For both the old and new API, you must [configure dependencies differently]({% durl development/mapreduce#configure-dependencies-for-your-mapreduce-job %}) when creating your MapReduce job.

 ## Upgrading from 1.7 to 1.8